vPeteWalker/midway/windows_scratch/windows_scratch.rst

 #.
 Remove one CD-ROM drive by clicking the :fa:`times` icon.

 #.
+On the remaining CD-ROM drive, click the :fa:`eject` icon.

+#.
 Click **Save**.

 This image can now serve as the Windows Server 2016 base image during the POC process.